0770449/KamalsBookStore_Repeat/README.md

      typing the code of CateoryRepository and Repository files Repository.cs copied from the given files
      Add and modify CategoryRepository.cs

-      complited to the CoverType model

- added th Id and Name in the CoverType.cs file

-add the CoverTypeRepository Clas

- added the ICoverTypeRepositry Interface

- made changes in the unitOfWork and IunitOfWork files

- added the migration AddCoverTypeToDb to the migration folder added the files for the covertype in view

      Create ISP_Call file and install Dapper package

      I made the Sp_Call.cs and ISP_Call.cs(interface) files in the given repository